YogiHa/Async-Component/README.md

 the backend expects the front-end to be on port 3000 (react default), in case your local machine turns other place change it at server/server.js.

+V 3 -

+added a selenium webdriver for running test (*config for manipulate chrome*) by:

+     $ cd Async-Component
+     $ npm run test